 Ayrshire Growth Deal

-Heads of Terms for the Ayrshire Growth Deal were signed in March 2019, with a commitment of £103 million investment from the Scottish Government over the next 10 years to deliver inclusive growth across Ayrshire.
+The Ayrshire Growth Deal was signed in November 2020, with a commitment of £103 million investment from the Scottish Government over the next 10 years to deliver inclusive growth across Ayrshire.
 The UK Government will also be investing £103 million into the region over the next 15 years and regional partners will contribute £45.5 million to a total Deal worth £251.5 million.

 Regional partners estimate the deal will create 7,000 new jobs and unlock an additional £300 million from the private sector.